one3chens/jwplayer-ios-bestPracticeApps/README.md

 - The target named JWRemoteCastController is an Apple Watch app capable of casting the video being reproduced in the iOS App named JWRemoteCastPlayer to a Chrome Cast device.

+- The target named JWFairPlayDrm illustrates how to use our DRM implementation to play a FairPlay encrypted stream that was generously provided by EZDRM.

 ### Initial Setup for JWBestPracticeApps:

 #### Via CocoaPods